 Counting Verbally and One to One

-To help them understand what numbers mean, ask them to find the same amount or different items, e.g. 'find me 3 spoons, 3 toy cars, 3 teddies and 3 socks.'
+To help them understand what numbers mean, ask them to find the same amount of different items, e.g. 'find me 3 spoons, 3 toy cars, 3 teddies and 3 socks.'
 Sing counting songs with them, I've included some below.

 Shape, Size and Quantity